MindscapeHQ/raygun4js/README.md

 Raygun.setUser('username_or_email');
 ```

 This will be transmitted with each message.
 A count of unique users will appear on the dashboard in the individual error view.
 If you provide an email address, the user's Gravatar will be displayed (if they have one).
-This method is optional; if it is not called a random identifier will be assigned to the current user.
+This method is optional; if it is not called no user tracking will be performed.
+Note that if the user context changes (such as in an SPA), you should call this method again to update it.

 ## Examples
 _(Coming soon)_

 ## Release History

+- 1.3.1 - Added user tracking functionality
 - 1.3.0 - Updated to latest TraceKit, included removed jQuery support from TraceKit
 - 1.2.1 - Added jQuery AJAX error support
 - 1.2.0 - Changed from QueryString approach to sending data to using an ajax post with CORS